miker704/Strife/patches.md

     - Fixed an issue on selecting server members to invite to an existing server where searching up a member is case sensitive.
       - Fixed by making both the username and search text be compared to each other both in lowercase form.

-    - Added the feature where in DmServers where if a user edits their message to become blank instead of negating the change and modal asking if a user wants to outright delete their message instead.
-Instead of allowing them to edit a message into a blank message and then have it be replaced by the old message instead.
+    - Added the feature where in DmServers where if a user edits their message to become blank or if it contains only whitespaces instead of negating the change and having it sent to thge backend and return a bad requests have the delete message modal appear asking if a user wants to outright delete their message instead.
+     - Also added the feature if a user user aborts the deletion of their message through editing it and sending a blank or space only message have the old message be refilled back into the state so when editing it again the message will be prefilled with it previous remove contents.

 #### User Security